 General

-In seeking to achieve the investment objective, the Fund may invest in equity and equity-related securities but generally it will intend to mitigate risk through adequate diversification among other asset classes including fixed income and fixed income-related securities, currencies, cash and Money Market Instruments as further detailed in the section headed “Instruments” below.
-By diversifying the portfolio amongst uncorrelated asset classes the Manager aims to mitigate non-systemic risk.
+In seeking to achieve the investment objective, the Fund may invest predominantly in other Collective Investment Schemes s but generally it will intend to mitigate risk through adequate diversification of assets and may include other asset classes including fixed income and fixed income-related securities, equity and equity related securities, currencies, cash and Money Market Instruments as further detailed in the section headed “Instruments” below.
 The Fund may also invest indirectly in the permitted asset classes through the use of FDI as detailed in the sections headed “Financial Derivative Instruments” below.

 The Fund will primarily invest in the G-10 countries but will not be biased towards any specific country, industry, sector or region and may invest up to 20% of Net Asset Value in emerging markets including Russia.
 The Fund may only invest in Russian securities which are traded on the Moscow Exchange.

-The Fund intends to follow an unconstrained investment style (as detailed in the section headed “Investment Process” below), adaptive to market circumstances, which means that it will not follow a specific market benchmark index and will have a high degree of discretion in the asset classes in which the Fund can invest (as detailed in the section headed “Instruments” below) provided that 20% of its Net Asset Value is at all times comprised of fixed income securities or cash and/or cash equivalents.
-The Fund is a global asset allocation fund with a top down approach in the decision making process.
+The Fund intends to follow an unconstrained investment style (as detailed in the section headed “Investment Process” below), adaptive to market circumstances, which means that it will not follow a specific market benchmark index and will have a high degree of discretion in the asset classes in which the Fund can invest (as detailed in the section headed “Instruments” below).
+The Fund will adopt a top down approach in the decision making process.
 The drivers of this investment decision process consist of a global macro analysis and relative value analysis.
 Further details of the Manager’s investment process are detailed in the section headed “Investment Process” below.

-The Fund will be subject to the investment constraints set out in Appendix I to the Prospectus.
+The Fund will be subject to the investment constraints set out in Appendix I to the Prospectus, and otherwise as established by the UCITS regulation generally and in respect of fund of fund structures.

 Instruments